-After an enjoyable bushwalk in the Popran National Park a week ago to Emerald Pool, we’re back to explore a few shorter walks.
+After the enjoyable Emerald Pool bushwalk in the Popran National Park a week ago, we’re back to explore a few shorter walks.
 We’re starting in the Calga section of Popran NP, for what I am thinking will be an easy walk to visit a few Aboriginal engraving sites…

 Popran Art 1

 It starts easily enough as we stroll down the Rocla Trail, encountering a common scalyfoot lizard (which at the time I thought was a snake) and lots of spiders.

 Alas, my promise of an easy walk is soon broken, as we veer off the track and into the bush.
 It’s not too hard going at first, as we find a number of caves and overhangs on the slopes of a small hill.

 Rather than returning the same way, we continue towards a firetrail through increasingly thick bush.
 An Aboriginal Heritage Assessment of the area a decade earlier describes the vegetation as “generally unaltered, with bushfire prevention strategies in recent years resulting in unchecked growth, which has made the bush impenetrable in many places.”
 We somehow manage to battle through a wall of shrubs, taking about 45min to cover 500m, before finally emerging onto the firetrail.